florath/rmtoo/Readme.txt

 --- Introduction ---

-The simplest way of getting in, is handling the requirments which comes with rmtoo (which document the requirments of the rmtoo itself).
+The simplest way of getting in, is have a closer look at the requirments and topics which comes with rmtoo (which document the requirments of the rmtoo itself).
 In the FAQ document does exist a 'Getting Started' section (see doc/other/FAQ.txt).

-There is currently no documentation about the format and supported fields, so please have a look at the files at doc/requirements to get an impression, what is possible.

 --- Check and create them all ---